zakirullin/cognitive-load/README.md

 The average person can hold roughly four facts in working memory.
 Once the cognitive load reaches this threshold, a significant effort is required to understand things.

 *Let's say we've been asked to make some fixes to a completely unfamiliar project.
-We were told that really smart developers had contributed to it.
+We were told that a really smart developer had contributed to it.
 Lots of cool technologies, fancy libraries and trendy frameworks were used.
 In other words, **the previous author had a high cognitive load in his head, which we have yet to recreate.***

 ![Cognitive Load](/img/cognitiveload.png)